hackychannel/catjam-audio-visualizer/README.md

 # catjam-audio-visualizer
-An audio visualizer for a web audio stream, that is a cat nodding its head to the beat
+An audio visualizer for a web audio stream, that is a cat nodding its head to the beat]

+It's not actually catJAM yet.
+It'll get there. :D

 1. `npm install`
 2. `npm run start`, will startup audio proxy, and output the url:port (localhost/local IP address).